xavidop/alexa-lambda-monitoring/README.md

 ![alt text](img/exception-raw.png "Dashboard")

-Before concluding this topic, I would like to add that with Sentry you can make searches of any tag, user, environment, release.
+Before concluding this topic, I would like to add that with Sentry you can make searches of any tag, user, environment, release you have.

 For example:
 * Give me all the Alexa requests that came from one user and one skill: